What is the free look period?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-If you want to keep your life insurance coverage, then all you have to do is continue to pay your premiums as normal.
+To cancel your life insurance policy during the free look period, simply contact your insurer.
+Within the free look period, you can change your mind about the policy you bought for any reason.
+If you want to keep your life insurance coverage, all you have to do is continue to pay your premiums as normal.

 How the free look period works

 You can cancel for any reason, but according to Burke, people may cancel because a new employer provides them with coverage or because their financial needs have changed.
-Once you’ve done your research, you have two main options:
+Once you’ve done your research, you have two options:

-Cancel your policy
+1. Cancel your policy

 If you have a term life insurance policy, you can cancel your coverage anytime by discontinuing premium payments.
 But if you’re canceling within the free look period and want a refund, you’ll need to call your insurer.